Crappie Must-Have Spawn Tips for Best Results

 Understanding crappie behavior helps you fish with more purpose.
 The spawn is not a single event.
 It is a sequence of movements and decisions.

 Before spawning, crappie do not rush directly to the bank.
-They stage near places that let them wait for the right conditions.
+They stage near places that allow them to wait for the right conditions.
 Common staging areas include:

 - creek mouths